brucefan1983/GPUMD/doc/gpumd/input_parameters/ensemble_ti_rs.rst

 :attr:`ensemble` (TI_RS)
 ============================

 This keyword is used to set up a nonequilibrium thermodynamic integration integrator with Reversible Scaling (RS) path.
+It calculates Gibbs free energy along an isobaric path.
 Please check [Koning2001]_ and [Freitas2016]_ for more details.

 Syntax
 ------